nhatanh002/webhook-faucet/README.md

 * `SHOPIFY_CLIENT_SECRET`: shopify application's client secret, used to verify the webhook request's hmac signature
 * `BASE_DELAY_MS`: the base delay between downstream pushes in milliseconds, used for rate control. `downstreamer` would adapt the actual delay with this as a base, and with recent push latencies as an estimate of the downstream's load status.
-* `WORKER_REST`: `downstreamer`'s rest between Redis work queue check during idle periods, in second.
+* `WORKER_REST`: `downstreamer` and `kafka_producer`'s rest between Redis work queue check during idle periods, in second.
 * `WORKER_BATCH`: the number of requests the worker pulls from the redis work queue.
-* `DOWNSTREAM_LOCKFILE`: path to `downstreamer`'s lockfile.
-Necessary to make sure there's only one `downstreamer` worker process running at a given time.
+* `DOWNSTREAM_LOCKFILE`: path to `downstreamer` and `kafka_producer`'s lockfile.
+Necessary to make sure there's only one instance of either `downstreamer` or `kafka_producer` worker process running at a given time.
 * `REDIS_URL`: Redis connection url
+* `KAFKA_URL`: Kafka cluster url
+* `KAFKA_TOPIC`: Kafka topic to send webhook events to
+* `KAFKA_TX_ID`: Kafka producer's transactional.id to enforce Kafka's transactional guarantee across different runs of the producer.
+Avoid changing this value too often after set, if you must change it, ensure that there's no message in Kafka before and during the period the change is being made.

 Rust's specific variables to control logging and backtrace:
 * `RUST_LOG`: log level, `trace` < `debug` < `info` < `warn` < `error`.
 Restrict to level equal and above of current value.